PanayiotisPetsas/DiscountsCodingChallenge/README.md

 To enable the pricing rules, the `pricingRules` boolean value must be set to true and to disable them, it must be set to false as the constructor's parameter.

-Note: The `package unidaysChallenge;` at the very top might need to be removed for the code to work.
+Note: The `package unidaysChallenge;` at the very top might need to be removed for the code to work in both classes.